MuselianiMariami/MuselianiMariami/README.md

 📖 **Education**: Student at Digital Institute with a focus on front-end React development

+Udemy courses : "The Complete JavaScript Course 2023: From Zero to Expert" by Jonas Schmedtmann;
+                "Build Responsive Real-World Websites with HTML and CSS" by Jonas Schmedtmann;
+                "The Complete 2023 Web Development Bootcamp" by Dr. Angela Yu

 🔨 **Skills**: Proficient in Git and GitHub for version control.
 Experienced in utilizing NPM packages and Firebase for efficient development processes and collaborative work.